< Back

 tl;dr while it might appear that automatically generating output filenames makes a user's life easier; it ends up adding work down the road.

-Automatically Self-Updating Code / Data
+Avoid: Automatically Self-Updating Code / Data

 Tools that use an external database sometimes check to see if the local copy of that database is up-to-date and will automatically check for and download a newer version from the internet if available.